3liz/lizmap-web-client/tests/README.md

 *First add testing data as explained above.*

-The `end2end` directory contains some end-to-end tests made for Cypress and Playwright.
+The `end2end` directory contains some end-to-end tests made for Playwright and BATS.

-In the **root** directory, `npm install` to install Cypress and Playwright.
+In the **root** directory, `npm install` to install Playwright and Bats.

-### Cypress

-You can then :
-- execute `npm run cy:open` to open Cypress window.
-- select the target browser then click one of the integration tests or 'Run n integration specs' to run all.

-or

-- execute `npm run cy:test` to automatically open Cypress window and run tests in Electron browser.

-You can also use GNU Parallel to parallelize Cypress tests execution on 8 cores for example:

-`find cypress/integration/ -name '*.js' | parallel -j8 --group  npx cypress run --spec {}`

-Output colors can be kept with `--tty` parameter, but it won't work with `--group` which is useful to not mix outputs from different tests.

 ### Playwright